 Those chapters that are nominally 'ready' are listed below.
-The full revision of these SOPs has not been completed, so readers are invited to comment, make suggestions or supply additions that they think would be appropriate.
-Send to avs(at)nolandmines.com.
-If you want one or more chapters in Word format, please ask.
-A finalised version of all chapters will be published here as soon as they are ready.
+The full revision of these SOPs has not yet been completed, so readers are invited to comment, make suggestions or supply additions that they think would be appropriate.
+Send to me at avs(at)nolandmines.com.

 Please do not use any of these SOPs without studying them and making changes because your own experience needs to be added.
 Also, it is a principle of Quality Management that all procedures should be subject to regular and dispassionate review that leads to revisions/corrections appropriate to the time and place of use.